-Upon entering the program, each student will be consulted and assigned a faculty advisor whose research interests most closely match those of the student.
+Upon entering the program, each student should identify a faculty advisor whose research interests closely match those of the student.
 The student, in conjunction with his/her advisor, will then choose two additional faculty members to serve on his/her Guidance Committee.
-The Guidance Committee should be formed no later than November 1 of the student's first semester and the composition of the committee transmitted to the Chair of the Graduate Operations Committee.
+The Guidance Committee should be formed no later than the spring semester of the student's first year and the composition of the committee transmitted to the Chair of the Graduate Operations Committee.
 Two of the three members of the Guidance Committee must be core NSB faculty and one member must be from a department other than that of the student's major advisor.
 Postdoctoral fellows may serve as fourth members of the Guidance Committees.

-At the end of the second year of graduate study, the Guidance Committee will evaluate the student's laboratory work, coursework, and presentation of the Research Colloquia, and will make a formal recommendation to the Program Director as to whether the student should continue in the program.
+At the end of the second year of graduate study, the Guidance Committee will evaluate the student's laboratory work, coursework, and presentation of the first year talk, and will make a formal recommendation to the Program Director as to whether the student should continue in the program.

 By the end of the Spring semester of Year 2, all students should meet with their thesis committee members in person to discuss progress and future directions.

-Prior to the start of the third year in the program, all students must pass a preliminary doctoral comprehensive examination.
-This examination will serve both an educational and evaluative role.
+During the second and third year in the program, all students must pass a preliminary doctoral comprehensive examination.
+This examination serves both an educational and evaluative role.
 Its objectives are twofold: 1) to enable the student to develop and demonstrate a level of scholarship and knowledge in his/her chosen area of study that is appropriate for the doctoral level neuroscientist, and 2) to demonstrate the student's critical, integrative, and theoretical abilities within the broader scope of Neuroscience and Behavior.
 Students may not register for NSB 899, Ph.D.
 Dissertation, prior to completing the preliminary doctoral comprehensive examination.
-NeuroS&B 696 or NeuroS&B796, Independent Study, should be used instead.
+NEUROS&B 696 or NEUROS&B 796, Independent Study, should be used instead.

-I. Comprehensive Doctoral Examination will be divided into two components: i) a written examination, ii) a grant application (prepared either in National Research Service Award or National Science Foundation format).
+The Comprehensive Doctoral Examination will be divided into two components: I) a written examination, and II) a grant application (prepared either in National Research Service Award or National Science Foundation format).

-II.
-The "examination" part of the Comps will be given at the end of the third week in January of the student's second year (i.e., third semester) in the program.
+I. The written examination part of the Comps will be given at the end of the third week in January of the student's second year (i.e., third semester) in the program.

 Three weeks before the date of the exam, students will be assigned several papers (usually four) from the primary scientific literature (1 paper for each examination area), which might be accompanied by relevant review articles.
 The students will also be given a set of study questions to be determined by the examining committee.
 The exam itself will be based on the assigned papers as well as pertinent background questions, all designed to probe the students' understanding of the rationale, methods, conclusions, and limitations of each paper.
-NSB Program faculty members will be responsible for assigning each paper, drawing up the study and exam questions, and grading each part of the exam.
+A Comprehensive Exam Committee, composed of NSB Program faculty members, will be responsible for assigning papers, drawing up the study and exam questions, and grading each part of the exam.

 Each exam will be graded blind (i.e., student identity will not be known to the examiners) on a scale of 0-10, with half points allowed (e.g., 8.5).
 A passing grade on each exam is considered to be a score of 8.0 or higher.
 In order to pass the examination part of the Comps overall, students must receive an average grade of at least 8.0 (i.e., a total score of 32 for the four exams).
-If a student fails to achieve this average, then the examining committee (the writers of each set of questions) will convene with the GOC in order to review the student's record in the NSB Program.
+If a student fails to achieve this average, then the Comprehensive Exam Committee will convene with the GOC in order to review the student's record in the NSB Program.
 The student's advisor will be notified of the failing grade and will be asked to provide additional feedback concerning the student's aptitude.
-If the student has not been making adequate progress in the program with respect to her/her coursework and research, then the joint committee has the option of recommending to the Director of the NSB Program that the student be denied qualification for the Ph.D., in which case the student will be given the opportunity to write up his/her results to obtain a terminal Master's degree.
-Termination decisions will be made by consensus of the GOC and the Director.
-Students will be given the opportunity to appeal this ruling to the GOC and the Director before the termination decision has been finalized.
+If the student has not been making adequate progress in the program with respect to her/his coursework and research, then the joint committee has the option of recommending to the Program Leader of NSB that the student be denied qualification for the Ph.D., in which case the student will be given the opportunity to write up his/her results to obtain a terminal Master's degree.
+Termination decisions will be made by consensus of the GOC and the Program Leader.
+Students will be given the opportunity to appeal this ruling to the GOC and the Program Leader before the termination decision has been finalized.
 If the student has been making good progress in the program with respect to his/her coursework and research, then s/he will be offered the opportunity to remain in the program but with a probationary status.
 In such cases, the student will be required to retake the Comps exam the following spring and must pass the exam at that time or s/he will be terminated from the program with the Master's degree option as described above.

+It is expected that the dissertation will normally be completed within four years of entering the program (three years for students entering with a Master's degree in a related field).
 The dissertation committee should be formed by the student in consultation with his/her advisor no later than May 1st of the third year in the program.
 The committee must consist of at least four members of the graduate faculty, from at least two different departments, and including at least three NSB core faculty members.
 Committee members will be available for advising and consultation throughout the planning, execution, and writing of the dissertation.
-In accordance with Graduate School requirements, the student should inform the Chair of the Graduate Operations Committee (GOC) as to the proposed membership of the Dissertation Committee.
-The GOC Chair will then nominate these individuals to the Graduate School, which carries out the actual appointment of faculty to such committees.
-As with the Guidance Committee it is recommended that dissertation research be discussed with, and preferably approved by, the Dissertation Committee before the student invests too much time in the proposed research.
+In accordance with Graduate School requirements, the student should inform the Graduate Program Leader as to the proposed membership of the Dissertation Committee.
+The Graduate Program Leader will then nominate these individuals to the Graduate School, which carries out the actual appointment of faculty to such committees.
+As with the Guidance Committee, it is recommended that dissertation research be discussed with, and preferably approved by, the Dissertation Committee before the student invests too much time in the proposed research.
 To facilitate this goal, Dissertation Committees are required to meet with students at least once each year to discuss the student's progress as well as possible changes in the research plan.
-The NSB Program will be notified of such meetings by e-mail or written memo from the committee chair (dissertation advisor) to the program manager for inclusion in the student's permanent file.
+The NSB Program will be notified of such meetings by e-mail or written memo from the committee chair (dissertation advisor) to the Program Coordinator for inclusion in the student's permanent file.

-- A statement of the research problem or question that the student proposed to investigate.
+A statement of the research problem or question that the student proposes to investigate.